10 Best Gruyere Cheese Options

 An Italian Gruyere with its origin in the Belluno Provence, the Piave is a Gruyere substitute.
 Produced from pasteurized milk, this Gruyere is safe to consume during pregnancy.
 The small Italian manufacturer uses traditional methods to produce this delicious specialty that anyone can enjoy.
 Ideally paired with a wine that has low acidity, the Piave Gruyere can be served shredded or grilled for an enhanced taste.

 Comte cheese is the best substitute for Gruyere cheese as it packs great taste and a lower calorie level.
 You can use Comte as a Gruyere cheese substitute in any of your regular mac and cheese, fondue, dip or soufflé recipes and you will be impressed by the flavor.

 Semi-sharp, tangy and bold, Comte is a cheese similar to Gruyere that is produced in France.
 Enjoy it with a glass of Alsace wine and you will be amazed by its rich flavor.
 Comte is regarded not only part of the substitutions to Gruyere on the market, but a delicious cheese in its own right.

 1. Gruyere Gourmet-Food

 This matured gourmet Gruyere is produced following the traditional Swiss technique and using raw milk.
 It has a hard texture and a strong flavor that make it ideal for appetizers or being served shredded over your favorite pasta, polenta or potato dish.
-This Gruyere costs $24 per pound, and you can order it from Amazon.
+This Gruyere is available online, and you can order it from Amazon.

 Have you tried any of the Gruyere varieties listed here?
 Do you have a Gruyere cheese substitute you would like to include on this list?
+Or do you want to share your choice for the best Gruyere cheese?
 Let us know!